srveit/mechanize-js/README.md

 `node examples/submit_form.js "http://localhost/"`

-The example POSTs a username and password to the */login* path at the specificied URL
+The example POSTs a username and password to the */login* path at the specificied URL.

 ### Chaining page accesses